How to Audit Your Customer Feedback Stack in 2026 (Step-by-Step Guide)

 • Closed-loop workflows: Processes that ensure action is taken on insights

-6. Document gaps and redundancies
+6. Document Gaps, Redundancies, and Tool Dispositions

 Based on your analysis, create two clear lists.
-First, document gaps—capabilities you're missing, such as sentiment analysis or integration with Jira.
-Second, document redundancies—places where tools have overlapping features or create duplicate work.
+First, document gaps — capabilities you're missing, such as sentiment analysis or integration with Jira.
+Second, document redundancies — places where tools have overlapping features or create duplicate work.

-The two lists become the foundation of your optimization roadmap.
+These dispositions become the foundation of your optimization roadmap.

 Knowing what to look for helps you spot weaknesses faster.
 The following gaps appear most frequently during audits.